This page will cover:

-How to deal with unemployment stress (without freaking out)
+How to deal with work and money stress without freaking out

 If you're always worried about money, and wondering "How do I get a job?", here are things you can do that help.

 You are still a valuable person.
 It's really easy to tie your identity to your job and a sense of contributing, but job or no job, you are still a person with a whole stack of stuff to be proud of.